 Las Vegas, Nevada

-There has never really been much of an appeal for me as I am not really one for casinos or the man made glitz.
+There has never really been much of an appeal for me as I am not one for casinos or the artificial glitz.
 I certainly have never fancied a shotgun or an Elvis wedding or getting down to my last dollar on the strip.
 I kind of wish I had a whole lotta money that was ready to burn as that always makes one hell of a story.

 Married In The Air

-It’s a well known fact that I love Las Vegas!
+It’s a well-known fact that I love Las Vegas!
 Our first visit was for just 5 nights – we thought that would be enough time to see and do everything on our list (I always make a list for our trips).
 How wrong we were!
 We stayed at Hotel New York New York – an excellent hotel with the most comfortable bed I have ever slept in.
 I got married in a Maverick helicopter while flying down the strip, went to the Grand Canyon, explored all the amazing resort hotels and casinos and shopped til we dropped (literally).
 We packed an awful lot into our holiday but we left wanting more.

 Downtown Las Vegas

 Think of Vegas and no doubt you’ll conjure up an image of the bright lights of Las Vegas Boulevard (aka the strip).
 But actually, that’s in a town called Paradise.
 Take a short bus ride from the strip and you’ll arrive at Fremont Street in downtown Las Vegas – this is where it all began in 1905 when casinos and bars opened to entertain the Hoover Dam construction workers.